-has a deep passion for our wild and natural world, resulting in a career spent publishing and teaching about evolution, ecology, and the critical conservation issues impacting species interactions and survival.
+has a deep passion for our wild and natural world, resulting in a career spent publishing and teaching about evolution, ecology, and the critical conservation issues impacting species interactions and adaptation.
 Joanna Lambert is a professor at the University of Colorado – Boulder (CU)

 .
 Previous to her position at CU, Joanna was a professor at University of Texas